xorkevin/xorkevin.com/content/blog/nuke/index.md

 title: 'Nuke'
 author: 'xorkevin'
 date: 2018-04-10T23:58:40-07:00
+lastmod: 2019-05-22T22:22:40-07:00
 description: 'frontend for governor'
 tags: ['web', 'frontend', 'react', 'js']
 projecturl: 'https://github.com/hackform/nuke'
 ---

-Nuke was designed as a frontend for the Governor project.
+Nuke was designed as a frontend for the Governor web framework project.
 I wanted to build a UI that could facilitate testing the numerous services that compose Governor.
 However, as the project grew, I wanted to also componentize various UI elements for future reuse.
-Thus, Nuke became a UI library, which I have since used in many other projects, including the LAHacks application system, and this blog itself.
+Thus, Nuke became its own UI library, which I have since used in many other projects, including the LAHacks application system, UCLA DevX internal tooling dashboard, and this blog itself.

 If you would like to interact with a demo, one exists here:
 {{<core/anchor href="https://hackform.github.io">}}https://hackform.github.io/{{</core/anchor>}}